Patrick271005/FGPA-VGA-VERILOG/index.md

 <img src="https://raw.githubusercontent.com/Patrick271005/FGPA-VGA-VERILOG/main/docs/assets/images/Screenshot 2025-12-02 131711.png">

 A VGA interface works by transmitting analog video signals for Red,Green and blue along with synchronisation signals for timing using the 15 pin VGA connector to a display.
-The pixels are scanned from the left side of the screen all the way to the end of the right side and uses the hsync and vsync to know when to start a new line on the left hand side[1] Wikipedia
+The pixels are scanned from the left side of the screen all the way to the end of the right side and uses the hsync and vsync to know when to start a new line on the left hand side[2] Image from Wikipedia

 <img src="https://raw.githubusercontent.com/Patrick271005/FGPA-VGA-VERILOG/main/docs/assets/images/Vga-cable.jpg">